steam3d/help.magicpods.app/docs/help-h2-chip.md

 | Auto switch sound output | Works with a slight delay                                   |

 !!!
 Tip
-    To access advanced features — such as noise control, accurate battery level, enhanced ear detection, conversation awareness, and more — install the original unsigned [MagicAAP](fun-magicaap.md) driver or the community-signed [MagicAAP (Community)](https://discord.com/channels/1083322534675632188/1372235563163320330/1372235563163320330).
+    To access advanced features — such as noise control, accurate battery level, enhanced ear detection, conversation awareness, and more — install [MagicAAP](https://magicpods.app/magicaap/) driver.